-Goodwill’s Supported Employment Programs (SEP) assist adults with the most significant disabilities to obtain and retain employment through the use of effective ongoing support services.
+Goodwill’s Supported Employment Programs (SEP) help adults to obtain and retain employment through the use of effective ongoing support services.
 The Supported Employment Program gives adults with disabilities the opportunity to work and earn valuable skills and wages.
 Work is performed in Goodwill’s retail stores throughout the region with a Goodwill job coach.
 Additional elements provided to all participants are work readiness training, case management, and a supportive work atmosphere.

 In the DRS-funded program, participants receive vocational janitorial training, job development, and employment in a supported work environment with the main goal of transitioning into integrated community employment and working successfully on their own.
 Work readiness skills and job development are two major components that each participant will receive.
 There is no fee for individuals to enter this program.

 - Work Readiness Skills Attainment: This program is designed to prepare participants for community employment.
 On the job training, communications skills, working within a team, time management skills, work culture, attendance, hygiene, work appropriate attire, and problem solving skills are skills that are being observed and measured for proficiency.

 Evidence: Work Readiness Assessment –completed within the first 2 weeks of start date and again at 6 months to assess skill level

 - Job Development Activities: This program emphasizes on teaching participants job seeking skills through weekly 1:1 job development activities.
 Some job activities that are addressed are; creating a resume, preparing work documents such as an ID card, filling out job applications, interest inventories, and performing mock interviews.

 Evidence: Documented weekly case notes, mock interview forms, paper and electronic copy of Resume, completed job applications